Climate Action Museum

 The Climate Action Museum (CAM) is an educational space and resource that centers climate mitigation through an immersive experience to stimulate critical thought and facilitate direct action.

-CAM focuses on climate mitigation, the reduction of long-term risk resulting from global warming and climate change.
+In addition to climate mitigation, CAM focuses on the reduction of long-term risk resulting from global warming and climate change.
 Core strategies include greenhouse gas (GHG) reduction, decarbonization, and ending fossil fuel use.

 Plan your visit or request a tour!
 The museum is free, open to the public, and located at 300 S Riverside Plaza, Chicago, IL 60606.